-Flood risk management consists of command and control measures including spatial planning and engineered flood defences (Filatova 2014), financial incentive instruments issued by regional or national governments to facilitate cooperative approaches through local planning, enhancing community understanding and political support for safe development patterns and building standards, and regulations requiring local government participation and support for local flood planning (Burby and May 2009).
-However, Filatova (2014) found that if autonomous adaptation is downplayed, people are more likely to make land use choices that collectively lead to increased flood risks and leave costs to governments.
+Flood risk management consists of command and control measures, including spatial planning and engineered flood defences (Filatova 2014), financial incentive instruments issued by regional or national governments to facilitate cooperative approaches through local planning, enhancing community understanding and political support for safe development patterns and building standards, and regulations requiring local government participation and support for local flood planning (Burby and May 2009).
+However, Filatova (2014) found that if autonomous adaptation is downplayed, people are more likely to make land-use choices that collectively lead to increased flood risks and leave costs to governments.
 Taxes and subsidies that do not encourage (and even counter) perverse behaviour (such as rebuilding in flood zones) are important instruments mitigating this cost to government.
-Flood insurance has been found to be maladaptive as it encourages rebuilding in flood zones (O'Hare et al. 2016)) and government flood disaster assistance negatively impacts average insurance coverage the following year (Kousky et al. 2018a).
+Flood insurance has been found to be maladaptive as it encourages rebuilding in flood zones (O'Hare et al. 2016) and government flood disaster assistance negatively impacts on average insurance coverage the following year (Kousky et al. 2018a).
 Modifications to flood insurance can counter perverse behaviour.
-One example is the provision of discounts on flood insurance for localities that undertake one of 18 flood mitigation activities including structural mitigation (constructing dykes, dames, flood control reservoirs), and non-structural initiaves such as point source control and watershed management efforts, education and maintenance of flood-related databases (Zahran et al. 2010).
-Flood insurance that provides incentives for flood mitigation, marketable permits and transferable development rights (see case study of Flood and Food Security in Section 7.6) instruments can provide price signals to stimulate autonomous adaptation, countering barriers of path dependency, and the time lag between private investment decisions and consequences (Filatova 2014).
-To build adaptive capacity, consideration needs to be made of policy instruments responding to flood including flood zone mapping, land use planning, flood zone building restrictions, business and crop insurance, disaster assistance payments, preventative instruments including environmental farm planning (including soil and water management (see Chapter 6)) and farm infrastructure projects, and recovery from debilitating flood losses ultimately through bankruptcy (Hurlbert 2018a).
+One example is the provision of discounts on flood insurance for localities that undertake one of 18 flood mitigation activities, including structural mitigation (constructing dykes, dams, flood control reservoirs), and non-structural initiatives such as point source control and watershed management efforts, education and maintenance of flood-related databases (Zahran et al. 2010).
+Flood insurance that provides incentives for flood mitigation, marketable permits and transferable development rights (see Case study: Flood and food security in Section 7.6) instruments can provide price signals to stimulate autonomous adaptation, countering barriers of path dependency, and the time lag between private investment decisions and consequences (Filatova 2014).
+To build adaptive capacity, consideration needs to be made of policy instruments responding to flood, including flood zone mapping, land-use planning, flood zone building restrictions, business and crop insurance, disaster assistance payments, preventative instruments, (including environmental farm planning, e.g., soil and water management (see Chapter 6)), farm infrastructure projects, and recovery from debilitating flood losses ultimately through bankruptcy (Hurlbert 2018a).
 Non-structural measures have been found to advance sustainable development as they are more reversible, commonly acceptable and environmentally friendly (Kundzewicz 2002).

-7.4.4.
-Policies Responding to GHG fluxes
+7.4.4 Policies responding to greenhouse gas (GHG) fluxes

-7.4.4.1.
-GHG fluxes and climate change mitigation
+7.4.4.1 GHG fluxes and climate change mitigation

-Pathways reflecting current nationally stated mitigation ambitions as submitted under the Paris Agreement would not limit global warming to 1.5°C with no or limited overshoot, but instead result in a global warming of about 3°C by 2100 with warming continuing afterwords (IPCC 2018d).
-Reversing warming after an overshoot of .2°C or larger during this century would require deployment of CDR at rates and volumes that might not be achievable given considerable implementation challenges (IPCC 2018d).
-This significant gap (Höhne et al. 2017; Rogelj et al. 2016) creates a significant risk of global warming impacting land degradation, desertification, and food security (see 7.2;(IPCC 2018d).
-Action can be taken by 2030 adopting already known cost effective technology (United Nations Environment Programme 2017), improving the finance, capacity building, and technology transfer mechanisms of the UNFCCC, improving food security (listed by 73 nations in their NDCs) and nutritional security (listed by 25 nations) (Richards, M., Bruun, T.B., Campbell, B.M., Gregersen, L.E., Huyer 2015).
-UNFCCC Decision 1.CP21 reaffirmed the UNFCCC target that 'developed country parties provide USD 100 billion annually by 2020 for climate action in developing countries' (Rajamani 2011) and a new collective quantified goal above this floor is to be set taking into account the needs and priorities of developing countries (Fridahl and Linnér 2016).
+Pathways reflecting current nationally stated mitigation ambitions as submitted under the Paris Agreement would not limit global warming to 1.5°C with no or limited overshoot, but instead result in a global warming of about 3°C by 2100 with warming continuing afterward (IPCC 2018d).
+Reversing warming after an overshoot of 0.2°C or higher during this century would require deployment of CDR at rates and volumes that might not be achievable given considerable implementation challenges (IPCC 2018d).
+This gap (Höhne et al. 2017; Rogelj et al. 2016) creates a significant risk of global warming impacting on land degradation, desertification, and food security (IPCC 2018d) (Section 7.2).
+Action can be taken by 2030 adopting already known cost-effective technology (United Nations Environment Programme 2017), improving the finance, capacity building, and technology transfer mechanisms of the United Nations Framework Convention on Climate Change (UNFCCC), improving food security (listed by 73 nations in their nationally determined contributions (NDCs)) and nutritional security (listed by 25 nations) (Richards et al. 2015).
+UNFCCC Decision 1.
+CP21 reaffirmed the UNFCCC target that 'developed country parties provide USD 100 billion annually by 2020 for climate action in developing countries' (Rajamani 2011) and a new collective quantified goal above this floor is to be set, taking into account the needs and priorities of developing countries (Fridahl and Linnér 2016).